 In contrast to these trends, Secularism finds itself in a state of siege in many countries.
 Christian evangelists are pushing to have their religious ideas enacted into public policy in fields as diverse as health, education, foreign aid, and law.
 Islamic fundamentalism uses the blunt force of terrorism to attack rival faiths and the infidel idea of Secularism.
 Secular states must respond to the pressures of twenty-first century migrations and the accommodation of non-secular traditions.
 I address these challenges in my Epilogue.
 I have written this book in the hope it will give readers a greater appreciation for George Holyoake’s achievements in widening our horizons and freeing people to seek their own truths.
 If it also deepens our commitment to defend democratic Secularism— and its philosophical cousin, Humanism—from the challenges ahead, my purpose will be amply fulfilled.

 Author Ray Argyle, a biographer of Charles de Gaulle and other leading figures, has drawn on years of research into Holyoake’s writings (160 books and pamphlets), archival sources in England, and interviews with present-day secularist authorities to produce a book filled with intimate detail and framed by historic authenticity.
 He is based in Kingston, Ontario.
-The Toronto Globe and Mail described Ray as “an author who writes exceptionally fascinating stories on social and cultural change.”

 * George Jacob Holyoake.
 The Reasoner, 1860